top of page

 pet vaccination

-• Vaccinations prevent many pet illnesses
+• Vaccinations can prevent many illnesses

 • Vaccinations can help avoid costly medical treatment for preventable diseases